navinfoeurope/guardai-api/README.md

 # Adversarial Security Assessment Platform for AI API

+The ASA Platform, created by [NavInfo Europe](https://navinfo.eu), is used to measure the Adversarial and Natural Robustness of a model.

+The provided API is used in automation to integrate testing into your AI development pipeline.
+Specifically, this enables integration with continuous integration and/or deployment systems

 ## API Guide
 In general, using the ASAP API consists of the following high level steps:
 1. Creating API credentials